gotrafficgo/idm_and_wave/README.md

 ## Version 2 (v2)
-Straight road with a deceleration bottleneck, resulting in a stop-and-go wave.
+Straight road with a deceleration bottleneck during a given period, resulting in a stop-and-go wave.

 * **Bottleneck:** At the end of the road, a mandatory deceleration segment was introduced as a bottleneck, which triggered stop-and-go traffic.